Student Spotlight: Oxford University Conservative Association

 Student politics is a fun way to engage with wider debates at University, and believe it or not, it is possible to enjoy it without becoming a hack.
 We run elections every term, and sometimes things can get a little bit competitive, but there is no pressure to join in if that’s not your vibe.
 We also have a load of great events, including really interesting speakers: this term we’ve had Suella Bravermann, the Attorney General, and others like Robert Halfon and Isabel Oakeshott.
 So although we do make ourselves ridiculous every seventh week, the rest of the time we are just having a laugh – same as any other society.

 What are your meetings are like?
-How would a normal week during term look for a
+How would a normal week during term look for a student involved?

 We have weekly organisational meetings that we call ‘Council’, but ordinary members don’t need to attend these – unless they want to of course!
 Pre-pandemic, a week of OUCA starts at 8.30 pm on Sunday at St Giles, and then would typically include some other social and speaker events, including as many crewdates as it is possible to fit in a single term.
 Most of our members frequent other political societies’ debate nights, so the calendar can fill up quickly!